 Communicating effectively with your customers isn’t just about reaching those who speak a foreign language: it’s also about communicating effectively with them in a common language.

-Companies need to overcome their passion for using industry jargon, and forcing their customers to learn the organisation’s own language and internal structure in order to interact with it.
+Companies need to overcome their passion for using industry jargon, and forcing their customers to learn the organization’s own language and internal structure in order to interact with it.

 Although your company may call itself a beverage retailer, your customers buy pop, soda or fizzy drinks from you.
 It’s important to use the same language they do when you communicate with them.
 That’s especially vital when you’re thinking about your search strategy, when it’s crucial to describe your offering using the keywords a customer would use to search for it.